SidoPillai/blockchain/README.md

 3. verifychain: Verifies blockchain database.

 **Key Terms** <br>
-**Block Chain:** Digital ledger that contains the entire history of transactions made on the network.<br>
+**- Block Chain:** Digital ledger that contains the entire history of transactions made on the network.<br>

 #### 2. Hash Commands
 1. getblockhash: Returns hash of a block at the block number provided